LikeADemonicMind/reducfoodwastecanteens/README.md

 In the main.py file, you will find only the least to make the model work for the 2018-2019 school year.
 If you wanna know more about the choices I made for the features or the model I took, I let you navigate between all the different python files.

+Be aware that this is a learning project and more importantly my first one.
+Everything has to be taken with caution and isn't perfect at all (what's perfection tho).